iddar/backend-challenge/README.md

 # Implementation

-This branch of this project in Implemented in MongoDb using mongoose.
+This branch of this project is implemented in MongoDb using mongoose.

 ## URLs